1992

 feeling of band unity.[11]"

-The band members had very different ideas of what the album should sound
+The band members also had very different ideas of how the album should sound,

 Alan: "With all DM albums, we tried to move away from the previous one